CallumJMac/CallumJMac.github.io/_posts/2024-04-24-RAG-langchain-intro.md

         expected_response="a known fact in our data"
     )
 ```

+This would need to be formalised and developed further.
+However, it gives a good starting point for testing RAG systems 😇.

 There is a chance that a generous LLM might pass incorrect responses, therefore also consider negative test cases.
 I.e. assert that the expected response (one that is wrong) does not equal the actual response.